babylonlabs-io/cosmos-bsn-contracts/docs/cosmos-bsn-integration.md

 4. **Governance Registration:** Register the deployed contract addresses with the Babylon SDK module via a governance proposal.

-5. **Zone Concierge Channel:** Establish an ordered Zone Concierge IBC channel between Cosmos BSN chain and Babylon Genesis.

-6. **BSN Consumer Registration:** Register cosmos BSN chain in the Babylon Genesis consumer registry using its IBC client ID.
+5. **BSN Consumer Registration:** Register cosmos BSN chain in the Babylon Genesis consumer registry using its IBC client ID.

+6. **Zone Concierge Channel:** Establish an ordered Zone Concierge IBC channel between Cosmos BSN chain and Babylon Genesis.

 ## 3. Governance Notes

 For Cosmos BSN integration, governance is required on **two chains**:
 - **Babylon Genesis** – where the BSN consumer must be registered
-- **The Cosmos BSN chain itself** – where BSN contracts are deployed and registered in the Babylon SDK module
+- **The Cosmos BSN chain itself** – where BSN contracts are registered in the Babylon SDK module;
+  governance for contract deployment is only required if the Cosmos BSN chain uses permissioned CosmWasm

 Depending on whether you are integrating on **testnet** or **mainnet**, both Babylon Genesis and the Cosmos BSN chain may operate in **permissioned** or